slimgroup/JUDI.jl/README.md

 Pkg.clone("https://github.com/slimgroup/JOLI.jl.git")
 ```

+## Data IO and matrix-free linear opeartors

-## Example 1: Full-waveform inversion
+## Full-waveform inversion

-Julia Devito is designed to let you set up objective functions that can be passed to standard packages for (gradient-based) optimization.
+JUDI is designed to let you set up objective functions that can be passed to standard packages for (gradient-based) optimization.
 The following example demonstrates how to perform FWI on the 2D Overthrust model using a spectral projected gradient algorithm from the minConf library, which is included in the software.
 A small test dataset (62 MB) and the model can be downloaded from this FTP server:

 ```julia
 run(`wget ftp://slim.eos.ubc.ca/data/SoftwareRelease/WaveformInversion.jl/2DFWI/overthrust_2D.segy`)